v8/v8.dev/src/docs/torque.md

 `IdentifierName` specifies the name of the abstract type, and `ExtendsDeclaration` optionally specifies the type from which the declared type derives. `GeneratesDeclaration` optionally specifies a string literal which corresponds to the C++ `TNode` type used in `CodeStubAssembler` code to contain a runtime value of its type. `ConstexprDeclaration` is a string literal specifying the C++ type corresponding to the `constexpr` version of the Torque type for build-time (`mksnapshot`-time) evaluation.

-Here’s an example from `base.tq` for Torque’s signed 31- and 32-bit signed integer types:
+Here’s an example from `base.tq` for Torque’s 31- and 32-bit signed integer types:

 ```torque
 type int32 generates 'TNode<Int32T>' constexpr 'int32_t';